lend-invest/react-flexi-table/README.md

 There are currently two primary classes for setting the spacing above and below rows: `FlexiTableSectionVSpace` and `FlexiTableRowVSpace`.

 `FlexiTableSectionVSpace` will appear above the first row of a section and below the last row of a section, where a section is the header or body.
-Additionally there is `FlexiTableSectionVSpace--edge-top` and `FlexiTableSectionVSpace--edge-bottom` if you want to get more specifc.
+Additionally there is `FlexiTableSectionVSpace--edge-top` and `FlexiTableSectionVSpace--edge-bottom` if you want to get more specific.
 So if you wanted to make the top of the header at 50px and set the rest at 15px you could do the following:

 ```css
 .FlexiTableSectionVSpace {